djfletcher/RoadNetworkAPI/README.md

 # Road Network API

-This is an API that constructs [road network graphs](https://en.wikipedia.org/wiki/Graph_theory) for different cities around the world, and exposes them as JSON collections accessible via calls to a server-side web API.
+Road Network API constructs intelligent networks out of city road systems and exposes them as publicly available JSON collections.
+This API is intended to provide other developers a platform upon which to build their own custom path finding algorithms, road traversal logic, or for use in other analytical purposes -- without the work of constructing the road networks from scratch.

 The datasets are based on the connections between shared points in road geometry compiled by [Open Street Maps](https://www.openstreetmap.org).
-These shared points represent intersections, each of which this API connects to adjacent intersections.
-Currently only data on San Francisco streets are loaded into the database.
-The project is ongoing and contributions or pull requests are welcome.
+These shared points represent intersections, which this API constructs into a [graph](https://en.wikipedia.org/wiki/Graph_theory) by connecting each intersection to all of its adjacent intersections.
+Currently only data on San Francisco streets are loaded into the database, though the project is ongoing and contributions or pull requests are welcome.

 ![San Francisco](./app/assets/images/San-Francisco-Full.png)
 *Example visualization of the API data overlaid atop a San Francisco map.
 Intersections are dark blue and the connections between them are green.*